netdata/netdata/docs/guides/step-by-step/step-01.md

 ## Netdata's core features

 Netdata has only been around for a few years, but it's a complex piece of software.
-Here are just some of the features we'll cover throughout this tutorial.
+Here are just some of the features we'll cover throughout this guide.

 -   A sophisticated **dashboard**, which we'll cover in [step 2](step-02.md).
 The real-time, highly-granular dashboard, with hundreds of charts, is your main source of information about the health and performance of your systems/